MicrosoftDocs/win32/desktop-src/Virtual/cim-resourceallocationsettingdata.md

 ---
 title: CIM\_ResourceAllocationSettingData class
-description: Represents settings for an allocated resource that are outside the scope of the CIM class typically used to represent the resource itself. ms.assetid: 'e0aa95dc-765f-4689-a5aa-9d90e48cc0c2'
+description: Represents settings for an allocated resource that are outside the scope of the CIM class typically used to represent the resource itself. ms.assetid: e0aa95dc-765f-4689-a5aa-9d90e48cc0c2
+keywords:
+- CIM_ResourceAllocationSettingData class Hyper-V
-keywords: ["CIM_ResourceAllocationSettingData class Hyper-V", "CIM_ResourceAllocationSettingData class Hyper-V , described"]
+- CIM_ResourceAllocationSettingData class Hyper-V , described
 topic_type:
 - apiref
 api_name: